Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 In a static MPD, the last period SHALL have a `Period@duration`.
 In a dynamic MPD, the last period MAY lack a `Period@duration`, in which case it SHALL be considered to have an unlimited duration.

+Note: A period with an unlimited duration may be converted to a fixed-duration period by an MPD update.

 In a static MPD, `MPD@mediaPresentationDuration` SHALL be present.

 In a dynamic MPD, `MPD@mediaPresentationDuration` SHALL be present if the following conditions are true and SHALL NOT be present otherwise: